soham2008xyz/sohambanerjee.me/about.md

 ---
 ## Hi.
 I'm Soham.

 I'm an engineer by education and an entrepreneur by vocation.
-I'm at times a dreamer and at times a does, albeit not always in that order.
-I'm on the wrong side of 23, and currently reside in the City of Joy.
+I'm at times a dreamer and at times a doer, albeit not always in that order.
+I'm on the wrong side of 23, and currently residing in the City of Joy.

 My day job includes being the resident jack-of-all-trades at [Renderbit Technologies](https://renderbit.com) and [OneWalletHub](https://onewallethub.com), and all the responsibility-juggling associated with running two startups.
 (Shameless self promotion - we do really cool stuff, you should check us out!)